Skip to content

 The Homefront: The Charlottesville Area and Albemarle County

 From Parks & Rec Charlottesville, as of this writing: “The City is not currently considering insecticide treatment due to the uncertainty of success and excessive costs; however, we may treat limited high-value trees if deemed necessary.”
-While the City would like to remove all Tree of Heaven trees “attempting to do so would not be operationally or financially feasible.”
-“The City does not endorse or encourage the use of traps to reduce SLF numbers.”
+While the City “would like to remove all Tree of Heaven trees immediately, attempting to do so would not be operationally or financially feasible.”
+“The City does not endorse or encourage the use of traps to reduce SLF numbers.
+Sticky traps can also harm beneficial insects and other animals.”
 It does encourage egg mass removal.
 And it advises: “Do not use pesticides at home unless you comply with all state and federal laws and apply products according to the label’s instructions.”
 Albemarle County maintains a web page linking to official resources.
 Albemarle County was placed under a spotted lanternfly quarantine by the Virginia Department of Agriculture and Consumer Services (VDACS) in 2021–2022, and the quarantine was removed in 2025 when VDACS lifted the statewide order because SLF had become widespread.

 The Cultural Impact